Skip to Content

 Authentication for humans

 To use features like private flakes and FlakeHub Cache either as an individual or in an organization, you need to manage your account settings in the FlakeHub UI.
-To authenticate with the FlakeHub UI, you can use one of two platforms:
+To authenticate with the FlakeHub UI, you can use one of these platforms:

 If you’d like to see support for an additional user authentication provider, feel free to reach out to us via email or on Discord.